Scientific Name(s): Marrubium vulgare (Tourn.) L.

-Horehound is native to Europe and Asia and has been naturalized to other areas, including the United States.1 It is a perennial, aromatic herb of the mint family.
-The plant grows to a height of approximately 1 m, and has oval leaves covered with white, woolly hairs.
-Horehound bears small, white flowers in dense whorls, which bloom from June to August.12, 3
+Horehound is native to Europe and Asia and has been naturalized to other areas, including the United States.(USDA 2021) It is a perennial, aromatic herb of the mint family.
+The plant grows to approximately 1 m in height and has oval leaves covered with white, woolly hairs.
+Horehound bears small, white flowers in dense whorls, which bloom from June to August.(Duke 2002, Robles-Zepeda 2011)

 The leaves and flower tops of the horehound plant have been traditionally used in the form of a bitter tonic as a home remedy for the common cold.
-Horehound is now primarily used to flavor liqueurs, candies, and cough drops.4 Although there is no evidence to support use in cough preparations,2, 3 the FDA has granted horehound GRAS status when consumed at concentrations used in such preparations.5 Traditional uses of plant extracts include treatment of intestinal parasites; as a diaphoretic, diuretic, and digestive aid, and appetite stimulant; and in cancer.3, 6 An unrelated species, the black horehound (Ballota nigra), is a fetid-scented perennial native to the Mediterranean region that is sometimes used as an adulterant of white horehound.2
+Horehound is now primarily used to flavor liqueurs, candies, and cough drops.(Blumenthal 2000) Although there is no evidence to support use in cough preparations,(Duke 2002, Khan 2010) the FDA has granted horehound GRAS status when consumed at concentrations used in such preparations.(FDA 2019) The European Medicines Agency (EMA) supports traditional use of M. vulgare as an expectorant in catarrh and in the treatment of dyspepsia symptoms such as swelling, flatulence, or temporary loss of appetite.(Rodríguez Villanueva 2016) Traditional uses also include for treatment of intestinal parasites, respiratory diseases (eg, acute or chronic bronchitis, colds, asthma), hypertension, or diabetes; use as a diaphoretic, diuretic, digestive aid, and appetite stimulant; and for treatment of cancer.(Duke 2002, Juárez-Vázquez 2013, Rodriguez Villaneuva 2016) An unrelated species, black horehound (Ballota nigra), is a fetid-scented perennial native to the Mediterranean region that is sometimes used as an adulterant of white horehound.(Khan 2010)

-Horehound contains 0.3% to 1% of the bitter principle marrubiin (a diterpene lactone); several diterpene alcohols (eg, marrubiol, marrubenol); and marrubiinic and marrubic acids.
-Phenylpropanoid esters and glycosides, as well as a phenylethanoid glycoside (marruboside) have been isolated from the aerial parts.2, 7, 8
+Horehound contains 0.3% to 1% of the bitter principle marrubiin (a diterpene lactone), several diterpene alcohols (eg, marrubiol, marrubenol), and marrubiinic and marrubic acids.
+Phenylpropanoid esters and glycosides, as well as a phenylethanoid glycoside (marruboside) have been isolated from the aerial parts.(Khan 2010, Popoola 2013, Sahpaz 2002b)

-Additional identified compounds include alkaloids, alkanes, flavonoids, tannin, pectic substances, saponin, and resin; some research has also focused on phenylpropanoid esters (including verbascoside, forsythoside, arenarioside, and ballotetroside) and glycosides.2, 9, 10, 11 Horehound also contains a small amount of essential oil, which is primarily composed of mono- and sesquiterpenes.2
+Additional identified compounds include alkaloids, alkanes, flavonoids, tannin, pectic substances, saponin, and resin; some research has also focused on phenylpropanoid esters (including verbascoside, forsythoside, arenarioside, and ballotetroside) and glycosides.(Ahmed 2010, Berrougui 2006, Khan 2010, Sahpaz 2002a) Horehound also contains a small amount of essential oil, which is primarily composed of mono- and sesquiterpenes.(Khan 2010)

 Uses and Pharmacology